Kent State University: Residential life

-Kent State operates twenty-five on-campus residence halls, all of which are located on the main campus in Kent.
-Each hall is a part of a larger group, usually bound by a common name or a common central area.
-They are:
+Kent State operates twenty-four on-campus residence halls, all of which are located on the main campus in Kent.
+Each hall is a part of a larger group, usually bound by a common name or central area.
+Within the University Housing Residence Halls, there are living-learning programs that place students with similar academic or extracurricular interests in the same dorms.